AlloSphere-Research-Group/allolib_playground/USING.md

 #### tasks.json

 - Open `01_SineEnv.cpp`  file under the `synthesis` folder with VS Code.

-- When you open It will ask ""

 - Select **Terminal** > **Configure Default Build Task** from the VS Code menu. and choose "**create tasks.json from the default template**".
 If you cannot see this item from a template list, choose any item in the list because you will replace the contents of `tasks.json`.
 Then it will open `tasks.json`.
 Change it as below: